man holding his head in pain

 Side Effects of Long-Term Enclomiphene Use

-The known side effects of enclomiphene include:
+Known side effects of enclomiphene may include:

 • Increased libido